eyebeam/Exchange/README.md

 * Organized by; [Lauren Gardner](https://github.com/poohlaga) at Eyebeam

 ### May 19, 2018 - Internet Tools For Digital Activism
+This month’s Exchange focuses on tools that help us both understand the internet and use it for purposes of activism.

 * [class & slides here](https://github.com/eyebeam/Exchange/blob/master/May19_DigitalActivism.md)
 * Taught by; [Surya Mattu](https://github.com/samatt), [Ari Melenciano](https://github.com/ariciano)
 * Organized by; [Lauren Gardner](https://github.com/poohlaga) at Eyebeam